wwwehr/agentkit/README.md

 ## Repository Structure

-CDP Agentkit is organized as a [monorepo](https://en.wikipedia.org/wiki/Monorepo) that contains multiple packages.
+AgentKit is organized as a [monorepo](https://en.wikipedia.org/wiki/Monorepo) that contains multiple packages.

 ```
 ./